johnhof/mongoman/README.md

 Mongoman
 ========

-A node utility to simplify model and schema management.
-Most utility is wrapped around the `mongoose` package.
+A node utility to simplify schema and model management.
+Most utility is wrapped around the [mongoose module](http://mongoosejs.com/index.html).
 If you would like to use mongoman as a replacement for mongoose, mongoose is aliased at both `mon.mongoose` and `mon.goose`

 # Key